FOX Bet Online Sportsbook App Review & Bonus Offers

 And the best thing is that the software is really reliable.
 There’s no bugging or lagging of any sort, so you won’t need to worry about being late on placing your bets.
 This all goes not only for the FOX Bet web-based book, but also for its mobile app.

-- Availability – The app is available in two versions – one for iOS users (iPhones and iPads) that can be downloaded from the App store and one for Android users that can be downloaded directly from the FOX Bet site or from the Google Play store.
+- Availability – The Fox betting app is available in two versions – one for iOS users (iPhones and iPads) that can be downloaded from the App store and one for Android users that can be downloaded directly from the FOX Bet site or from the Google Play store.